 By default, IDM uses an embedded ForgeRock Directory Services (DS) instance for its internal repository.
 This means that you don't need to install a database to evaluate the software.
 Before you use IDM in production, you must replace the embedded DS repository with a supported repository.
 For supported versions, see Supported Repositories:

-Both the default embedded and the external DS repositories do not support storage of audit data.
+Both the default embedded and the external DS repositories do not support storage of audit or workflow data.
 Audit logging to the repository is disabled by default.
 Do not enable logging to the repository if you are using a DS repository.

 The "MySQL Repository" instructions are also applicable to MariaDB.